DEPRECATION NOTICE: This entire page documents the legacy Text

 Read/Update Nested Text Runs at Runtime

-It’s possible to set nested text runs at runtime—text that is not on the main artboard but on a Nested Artboard.
+It’s possible to set nested text runs at runtime—text that is not on the main artboard but on a Component.
 To set a nested text run, you’ll need to take note of the path where the input exists at an artboard level.

 For example, to get/set the text run named button_text on the Button artboard, you need to provide the correct path.